Constructions industrielles de la Méditerranée

 CNIM is a French equipment manufacturer and industrial contractor operating on a worldwide basis.
 The group supplies products and services to major public and private sector organisations, local authorities and national governments in the environment, energy, defence, and high technology markets.
-Founded in 1856, CNIM is a medium-sized company.
-CNIM is listed on the Euronext exchange in Paris.
+Founded in 1856, CNIM is listed on the Euronext exchange in Paris.
 It relies on a stable family-based majority shareholding structure committed to its development.
-The group is headed by Nicolas Dmitrieff, chairman of the management board.

 The company is also a manufacturer of escalators and moving walks since 1968 primarily for metros and airports, including elevators since 2009 but not very often compared to their escalators and moving walks productions.